 AVIA2203 Fundamentals of Aeronautics IV This course will develop a deep understanding of the remaining aeronautical knowledge areas required for certification as a Commercial Pilot with a multi-engine land rating as part of an integrated Professional Pilot Course.
 Emphasis will be given to multi-engine aerodynamics, aircraft performance, and aircraft systems.
 By the end of this course, students should receive an endorsement for the FAA Commercial Pilot - Airplane (CAX) Knowledge Test.
-Perquisites: AVIA1013, AVIA1102, AVIA1202, AVIA1403, AVIA2104, and AVIA2103.
+Prequisites: AVIA2103.
 3 credits.

 AVIA2204 Instrument Commercial Pilot Practicum II This course will prepare students with the skills necessary to safely and proficiently exercise the privileges and responsibilities of a Private Pilot with an instrument rating as part of an integrated Professional Pilot Course.
-The student will also gain proficiency in operating the aircraft in more complex airspace in preparation for certification as a Commercial Pilot.
+Student will also gain proficiency in operating the aircraft in more complex airspace in preparation for certification as a Commercial Pilot.
 By the end of this course, students should receive an endorsement for the FAA practical test for the addition of instrument rating.
 The Gleim Deluxe Instrument Kit will be required as material for this course.
-Prerequisites: AVIA1013, AVIA1104 4 credits.
+Prerequisites: AVIA1104 4 credits.